pydelhi/pydelhi-infra/README.md

 ## Contributing

 - Search through existing open/closed github [issues].
 - Open [new github issue] or send a pull-request,
-- If that dosn't help, feel free to anything at [#pydelhi][pydelhi-irc] @ freenode.net
+- If that dosn't help, feel free to ask anything at [#pydelhi][pydelhi-irc] @ freenode.net

 ## Changelog